 - A friend or family member getting a smoking-related illness

 - Having a child or grandchild on the way

-Keep an eye open for these triggers - they’re an opportune moment to speak to a patient about smoking.
+Keep an eye open for these triggers - they’re an opportune moment to speak to them about smoking.

 Many people feel judged for smoking, and so might not want to talk about it.
 Make your conversations about smoking supportive ones.
 It’s fine to express your concerns about the impact smoking is having on their health, particularly if you can be specific and give concrete examples.
 You could also talk about the positive health implications they might see from quitting: like less coughing, being able to keep up with their kids or grandkids, and regaining their sense of smell and taste.
 You should also listen to their feelings about quitting and try to find out more about where they are.
 Lots of people use smoking to deal with stress, and might feel like they can’t quit as a result.

 Offer them support with the Smoke Free service.
-Explain that they’ll get their own adviser, access to quitting aids like patches and gum, and lots of support and guidance to help them quit.
+Explain that they’ll get their own adviser, access to nicotine replacement products, and lots of support and guidance to help them quit.